Allowances for parish & town councillors

 Under Government Regulations made in 2003, the District Council's Independent Remuneration Panel also sits as a Parish Remuneration Panel (PRP).
 The Regulations allow town and parish councils to pay their members a Parish Basic Allowance and Travel and Subsistence Allowances.
 The basic allowance can be paid to the Chairman of the town or parish council only or to all elected members.
 If it is payable to all members, the amount for the Chairman may be greater than for the other members of the Council.

 Town and parish councils are not under any obligation to consider the question of allowances for their elected members, nor are recommendations from the PRP binding.
 However, local councils are obliged to consider the PRP's recommendations before adopting an allowances scheme.
-Below are copies of the Panel's reports of September 2003 and January 2005:

 - Allowances for district councillors